awsdocs/aws-cloudformation-user-guide/doc_source/transform-aws-servicecatalog.md

 ### YAML<a name="servicecatalog-yaml-transform"></a>

-Examples 1\-4 are valid templates\.
+Examples 1–4 are valid templates\.
 In Examples 1 and 2, the transform and value are string literals\.

-Example 5 is not a valid template\.
-The value must be wrapped in a string ' or " or >\- \.
+Example 5 isn't a valid template\.
+The value must be wrapped in a string `'` or `"` or `>-`\.
 If not, the user receives an error\.

 ```
      // Example 1